Solicitor/Associate - Commercial Litigation

 ✨Exhibit Strong Interpersonal Skills

-The firm values strong interpersonal skills, so be ready to demonstrate your ability to work collaboratively with teams across different jurisdictions.
-Share examples of how you've successfully navigated complex team dynamics in previous roles.
+The firm values strong interpersonal skills, so be sure to convey your ability to work collaboratively.
+Share examples of how you've successfully worked in teams or managed client relationships, as this will reflect your fit within their culture.